tarwn/lessthandot-hugo/blogs/content/posts/2009-03-11-free-asp-net-mvc-ebook-tutorial-in-pdf-f.md

   - mvc

 ---
 Scott Guthrie (AKA The man!) has posted on his blog that you can download a free ASP.NET MVC eBook Tutorial in pdf format.
-The book is licensed under a “Creative Commons Attribution No Derivatives” license – this means you can share, distribute, print, or hand it out to anyone.
+The book is licensed under a "Creative Commons Attribution No Derivatives" license – this means you can share, distribute, print, or hand it out to anyone.

 This is what is covered in the book